omar-polo/gmid/README.md

 It can serve static files, has optional FastCGI and proxying support, and a rich configuration syntax.

+A few helper programs are shipped as part of gmid:

-gg is a simple command-line Gemini client, and gemexp a stripped-down config-less gmid version used to quickly serve a directory locally over Gemini.
+ - `gg` is a simple command-line Gemini client.

+ - `gemexp` is a stripped-down config-less version of gmid to quickly serve a directory from the command line.

+ - `titan` is a command-line titan client.

 ## Internationalisation (IRIs, UNICODE, punycode, all that stuff)